 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
-Both the governmental funds statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
+Both the governmental funds balance sheet and the governmental funds statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.

-The District maintains eight individual governmental funds.
+The District maintains various individual governmental funds.
 Information is presented separately in the governmental fund balance sheet and in the governmental funds statement of fund revenues, expenditures, and changes in fund balances for the general fund, which is the District's only major fund.
-Data from the seven other governmental funds are combined into a single, aggregated presentation.
-Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements elsewhere in this report.
+Data from the other governmental funds are combined into a single, aggregated presentation.
+Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements following the required supplementary information.